Online Tutoring vs. In-person Tutoring: Which is More Effective?

 Is online tutoring effective for VCE/HSC/IB?

 Absolutely.
 Senior students benefit from targeted practice, exam strategies and syllabus-aligned feedback — all of which translate seamlessly to online lessons.
-Students in Year 12 often know what they want from lessons and can be more prescriptive around lesson format, focus and delivery.
-This also helps to ensure it is effective.
+Students in Year 12 often know what they want from sessions and can be more prescriptive around lesson format, focus and delivery.
+Learnmate's research shows that 70% of students who achieve ATARs of 99+ engage one or more tutors.

 How do I choose between online and in-person tutoring?

 Pick the option that maximises attendance, focus and tutor fit.
-If travel/time is a barrier, online usually wins; if a student needs the structure of face-to-face, choose in-person.
+If travel or time is a barrier, online usually wins.
+If a student needs the physical structure of face-to-face, choose in-person.
+Many students on Learnmate start online and stay online — the flexibility and wider tutor pool outweigh the perceived benefits of in-person for most learners.

 What happens if the internet drops out mid-lesson?